 How we started

-Tribal Habits genesis was as a training organisation.
+Tribal Habits began as a training organisation.
 Our first attempt to achieve our mission led us to run facilitated participant-led training sessions with our customers.

 We understood that the people who know an organisation best…are the people that work within that organisation!
 As a result, our facilitated training sessions were designed to work with subject matter experts through a series of interviews to uncover, capture and document their knowledge so that others in the organisation could benefit from it.